andynog/cosmocope/README.md

 community to add Cosmos topics to their Github public repositories in order to allow the tool to discover their repositories.

-*NOTE:* Because this used unauthenticated API calls to Github, there's a [rate limit](https://developer.github.com/v3/search/#rate-limit) of 10 requests per minutes so running this tool many times per minute might give you error messages.
+**NOTE:** Because this tool uses unauthenticated API calls to Github, there's a [rate limit](https://developer.github.com/v3/search/#rate-limit) of 10 requests per minutes so running this tool many times per minute might give you error messages.

 ## Installation